-Study information I have received a copy of the companion information sheet and had time to read it The content, procedures, risks and aims of the research p well as the procedures for handling my data in the compani- been explained to me in detail by the researcher named below on questionnaires have I have had the opportunity to ask questions and obtained were satisfactory. l answers which I felt I have had sufficient time to decide whether or not I wa project. nt to participate in the My participation is entirely voluntary and participation wrights. ill not affect my legal Contact between visits I give my permission for my study site team to contact me petween visits: to clarify questions (e.g. concerning my an questionnaires); to provide me with updates on Track-HD; or to arrange future study assessments. swers in Track-HD Data protection I agree that data obtained during the course of this student questionnaires and in electronic form, processed with the identity and stored in pseudonymised form at a secure University of Ulm, Germany.
-In addition, some data visecure, authorised study sites. ut providing personal server located at the I agree that authorised persons bound by confidentiality can view the personal data recorded as far as it is necessary or legally required for data control.
+Study information I have received a copy of the companion information sheet and had time to read it The content, procedures, risks and aims of the research project named above as well as the procedures for handling my data in the companion questionnaires have been explained to me in detail by the researcher named below.
+I have had the opportunity to ask q were satisfactory. uestions and obtained answers which I felt I have had sufficient time to decide project. whether or not I want to participate in the My participation is entirely voluntar rights. y and participation will not affect my le gal Contact between visits I give my permission for my study sit e team to contact me between visits: to clarify questions (e.g. concerning my answers in Track-HD questionnaires); to provide me with updates on Track-HD; or to arrange future study assessments.
+Data protection I agree that data obtained during the course of this study can be recorded in questionnaires and in electronic form, processed without providing personal identity and stored in pseudonymised form at a secure server located at the University of Ulm, Germany.
+In addition, some data will be stored at other secure, authorised study sites.
+I agree that authorised persons bound by confidentiality can view the personal data recorded as far as it is necessary or legally required for data control.
 For this purpose only , I exempt the clinician from the obligation to ensure medical confidentiality at all times.
 I agree to take part in this study.
-Name of participant Signature of participant oant Date Name of researcher Signature of research Digitative of research
+Name of participant Signature of participant Date Name of researcher Signature of researcher Date

-6.11 Consent form for scan volunteers
+6.15 Consent form for scan volunteers